elegant-scipy/elegant-scipy/preface.md

 > "Unlike the stereotypical wedding dress, it was—to use a technical term—elegant, like a computer algorithm that achieves an impressive outcome with just a few lines of code."

-> -- Graeme Simsion,‎ *The Rosie Effect*
+> -- Graeme Simsion, *The Rosie Effect*

 ## Welcome to Elegant SciPy

 This book is entitled Elegant SciPy.
 We’re going to spend rather a lot of time focusing on the “SciPy” bit of the title, so let’s take a moment to reflect on what we mean by elegant.
 There are plenty of manuals, tutorials and documentation websites out there describing the intricacies of SciPy.
 Elegant SciPy is not one of those.
 Instead of just teaching you how to write code that works, we want to step back and ask “is this code elegant?”.

 To explain what we mean by elegant code, we’ve drawn a rather apt quote from The Rosie Effect (hilarious book, by the way; go read The Rosie Project when you’re done with Elegant SciPy).
 Graeme Simsion twists the connotation of elegant around.
 Often, you would use elegant to describe the visual simplicity of something or someone stylish or graceful.
 Yet here, the protagonist expresses how pleasingly simple he finds the wedding dress by likening it to the experience of reading some delightfully concise code.
 That’s something we want you to get out of this book.
 To read or write a piece of elegant code, and feel calmed in the face of its beauty and grace (note, the authors may be prone to hyperbole).
-Perhaps you too will complement your significant other one how their outfit reminds you of that bit of code you saw in Elegant SciPy…So, what makes code elegant?
+Perhaps you too will complement your significant other one how their outfit reminds you of that bit of code you saw in Elegant SciPy…

+So, what makes code elegant?
 In scientific theory, you might use elegant to describe a pleasingly simple theorem.
 This is probably the definition of elegant that falls closest to Elegant SciPy.

-Elegant code is a pleasure to read and is easy to understand because it is:
+Elegant code is a pleasure to read, use and understand because it is:

-* beautiful* simple* efficient
+* Simple
+* Efficient
+* Clear
+* Creative
-* easy to understand
+* Beautiful

-* and often acheives these goes through creativity.
-* Is well commented* Achieves much in a few lines (generally through abstraction/functions NOT through just packing in a bunch of nested function calls!)* Is efficient, not only in terms of the number of keystrokes but in terms of speed and memory.
+By simple, I mean that elegant code achieves much in a few lines.
+Note that this is generally through abstraction and functions, NOT through just packing in a bunch of nested function calls!
+Elegant code is efficient, not only in terms of the number of keystrokes but also in terms of speed and memory.
+The packages and algorithms used
+* Clear
+	* Is well commented
+* Creative
+	* and often achieves these goes through cleaverness and creativity.
+* Beautiful

 In many cases elegant code intrigues us, because it does something clever, approaching a problem in a new way, or just in a way that in retrospect is obvious in its simplicity.

 Now that we’ve dealt with the elegant part of the title, let’s bring back the SciPy.

 SciPy forms the core of the Scientific Python ecosystem.
 These libraries already have excellent online documentation, so a complete reference would be pointless.
 Instead, in Elegant SciPy we present the best code built using these libraries, using it as motivation to teach readers who have never used them before.

 The code examples will be chosen to highlight clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
 The beginning reader will learn to apply these libraries to real world problems using beautiful code.
 The book will start from first principles and provide all the necessary background to understand each example, including idioms, libraries (e.g. iterators), and scientific concepts.
 Examples will use actual scientific data.